 Regarding our first hypothesis, we find no robust results on the impact of populists on social spending.
 In some specifications (general government final consumption expenditure as % of GDP), populist impact tends to be negative, in others (primary government expenditures as a proportion of original approved budget), it is positive.
 Only some of our indicators of populist share in government prove to be significant as well.

+Populists and social spending:

 Table 1